shubhwip/data-engineering-exercise/postgres-data-modelling/README.md

 CREATE/INSERT/DROP statements in sql_queries.py specify all columns for each of the five tables with the right data types and conditions.

 #### etl.py
-The script, etl.py connects to the Sparkify database, extracts and processes the log_data and song_data, and loads data into the five tables using INSERT SQL Operation.
+The script, `etl.py` connects to the Sparkify database, extracts and processes the log_data and song_data, and loads data into the five tables using INSERT SQL Operation.

 #### bulketl.py
+Temporary tables are created with COPY operations in `sql_queries.py` since there are duplicate data.
+First all the data with duplicates pushed to these temporary tables and then using these temporary tables we are extracting and loading back data into required tables.

-The script, etl.py connects to the Sparkify database, extracts and processes the log_data and song_data, and loads data into the five tables using COPY SQL Operation.
+The script, `bulketl.py` connects to the Sparkify database, extracts and processes the log_data and song_data, and loads data into the five tables using COPY SQL Operation.

 ## Run Scripts
 #### Run `create_tables.py`